-Golpa Grass and Gravel pavers often assist designers to comply with the requirements of Building regulations Part M whilst providing the opportunity to achieve aesthetically pleasing surfaces as alternatives to asphalt or concrete.
+Golpla Grass and Gravel pavers often assist designers to comply with the requirements of Building regulations Part M whilst providing the opportunity to achieve aesthetically pleasing surfaces as alternatives to asphalt or concrete.

 A surface designed to accommodate wheelchairs should be firm, durable and slip resistant.
 As a consequence loose gravel surfaces are deemed inappropriate.
 Similarly hoggin, compactable subbase or self binding gravel have a tendency to rut and become muddy in wet conditions due to the high fines content.
-When using Golpa with a decorative clean angular aggregate it is possible to create an aesthetically pleasing surface that allows access for wheelchairs in a variety of weather conditions without issues of rutting.
+When using Golpla with a decorative clean angular aggregate it is possible to create an aesthetically pleasing surface that allows access for wheelchairs in a variety of weather conditions without issues of rutting.

-Access from the boundary or car parking space should ideally be level or have a maximum gradient no steeper than 1:20 Golpa can be installed on slopes up to 1:15 for vehicular traffic and has been slip tested for pedestrian use.
+Access from the boundary or car parking space should ideally be level or have a maximum gradient no steeper than 1:20 Golpla can be installed on slopes up to 1:15 for vehicular traffic and has been slip tested for pedestrian use.

 The regulation states 1:12 is the maximum gradient allowable for wheelchair access.
 However in practise this gradient may be too steep for many people, particularly older people and wheelchair users with limited upper body strength.
 For further information on slopes and ramps click here